jacklxc/CORWA/README.md

 ## Experiments
 Under `experiments/`:

+Implementations of the experiments in the CORWA paper.
+They are not necessarily recommended to reuse for the future work.
+Consult the next section for the future usage of joint related work tagger.

 * cross_validation_joint_tagger.py, train_joint_tagger.py and predict_joint_tagger.py cross-validate, train and predict the joint related work tagger, described in section 4.
 * pattern_extraction.py corresponds to the experiments for Table 7 and 8.
 * writing_style.ipynb contains the code for the statistics and visualizations in section 3.3.